subquery/documentation/docs/subquery_network/token/how_to_claim_SQT.md

+# Claiming your SQT tokens?

-# How to claim your SQT tokens?
+## How to claim your SubQuery (SQT) tokens?

-To claim your subquery tokens head over to [https://claim.subquery.foundation](https://claim.subquery.foundation).
+To claim your subquery tokens, visit [https://claim.subquery.foundation](https://claim.subquery.foundation).
 Please check the URL carefully.
 Another option is to head over to [https://www.subquery.foundation](https://www.subquery.foundation/) and click on the SQT Claim link in the top navigation bar.
 This will open up the SubQuery Token Claim page and ask for a wallet to be connected.

 ![SQT claim page](/assets/img/SQT_claim_page.png)